chuanqisun/htmaa-2025/src/posts/week-06/index.md

 ![Misalignment](./media/audio-03.webp)
 **The perfect alignment turned out to be offset by 0.3mm on both axes**

 I also dialed the machine settings.
-It took two a total of 20 passes to completely remove the copper.
+It took a total of 20 passes to completely remove the copper.

 ![Perfect settings](./media/audio-07.webp)
 **10 passes each, process it twice**